-2. A student may receive a maximum of 6 grant months for relevant social activities or elite sports.
+2. A student may receive a maximum of 6 grant months for relevant social activities or elite sports for the entiry study period.

 In the event of concurrence, the student may in no case receive more than 12 grant months in an academic year.

-3. The Student Support Committee assesses the applications.
+The Student Support Committee assesses the applications.
 If the applications exceed the fixed budget, the Committee will decide which applications will take priority.